-There are only four possibilities when . . . → Read More: A New Birthday Problem
+There are only . . . → Read More: A New Birthday Problem

 I’ve previously discussed some mathematical approaches to dating.
 Specifically, we have seen how choosing a partner can be modeled as a type of secretary problem, and, if you like, you can estimate the number of candidates you should consider by using a modified Drake’s equation.
 However, as you know, building a lasting relationship is about more than choosing the right partner; maintaining a happy relationship takes work.
 And even though most people go into a relationship believing they will not end up as a statistic, the unfortunate reality is that nearly half of all marriages in this country will end in divorce.

 How can it be that despite the best intentions of many couples, such a significant proportion will not endure?
 As one always should, we can turn to mathematics for possible answers.
 In fact, José-Manuel Rey of the Department of Economic Analysis at the Universidad Complutense in Madrid has . . . → Read More: Love and Marriage

 Not long ago, I wrote an article in commemoration of Martin Gardner’s 95th birthday.
 Sadly, it seems this will be my last article in celebration of his birth, as he passed away late last month.